research

 The behaviour of Manta rays (Manta birostris) in response to cleaner fishes (Labroides dimidiatus & Thalassoma lunare) on Monad Shoal, Malapascua Island, Cebu, The Philippines.

-University of Wales, Bangor; MSc thesis, 2008.
+University of Wales, Bangor; MSc thesis project (Distinction), 2008.

 The effects of SCUBA diving on coral reefs and critical marine habitats.

-Topographical characterisation of elasmobranch cleaning stations.
+Topographical characterization of elasmobranch cleaning stations.

-© Simon P. Oliver, 2008
+© Simon P. Oliver, 2013